rnanosaur/rnanosaur.github.io/_docs/04-expansion-board.md

 {% include gallery id="pcb_expansion_board_3d" caption="Nanosaur expansion board PCB" %}

-This board is a simple adapter to connect the motor controller and the LCDs to the NVIDIA Jetson on your NanoSaur, this board connect:
+This board is a simple adapter to connect the motor controller and the LCDs to the NVIDIA Jetson on your nanosaur, this board connect:

 * I2C bus 0 (Pin 27, 28)
   * oled right